UNCERTAIN PEOPLE BUY MORE STUFF

 —

 Manufactured inadequacy isn’t something I can claim to be neutral about.
 Or surprised to get stung by like that, late at night.
-Because I help create it.
+Because it’s my job to help create it.

-So I know something no business leader wants you to know: they like it when you feel bad about yourself.
+So I know things no business leader wants you to know: we like it when you feel bad about yourself.

 Not too bad.
-That would probably stop you buying their things.
+That would probably stop you buying the things.

-But…no business leader I’ve ever worked with is a horrible person, or even a fun-sponge who enjoys sowing misery.
+I need to say it: no business leader I’ve ever worked with is an awful, venal person with a Dr Evil tattoo.
 Far from it.
-They live in (under?) the same capitalist system we all do.
-It isn’t all as venal as it sounds and the really good ones find ways to make life better, not worse, for their customers.
-Many would, I’m sure, not instantly recognise nor identify with what I’m talking about here.
-This isn’t something that’s discussed.
+These people live in (under?) the same systems as everyone else.
+And the really good ones truly believe their job is to find ways to make life better, more interesting, easier, for their customers, in some way.
+Most would, I’m sure, not recognise what I’m talking about here.
+In fact I hope none of them read this because this isn’t something that’s discussed.
 Ever.
-But it’s there, hiding in plain sight.

-Because brand-building, like the capitalism it’s part of, thrives on - relies on - our bad feelings…envy, shame, guilt, and the rest.
-Happy, contented, secure people are actually pretty rubbish customers.
+If you think I’m wrong give me the name of any brand/campaign you like in the comments and I’ll tell you why I’m right.
+Because brand-building, like the capitalism it’s part of, thrives on - relies on - our worst feelings…envy, shame, guilt, loneliness, inadequacy.
+Happy, contented, secure people make rubbish customers.

-Like the writer, filmmaker, and activist Astra Taylor put it in her 2023 book:
+Like writer, filmmaker, and activist Astra Taylor put it in her 2023 book:

 “Capitalism not only exploits insecurities…it generates them for profit.”

-And in this economic moment, it's getting worse.
+And in this fiscal environment, it's getting worse.
+So we’re getting worse.

-As well-trodden paths to growth soften…saturated sectors, cost of living crises, inflation, diminished consumer confidence and spending power, economic slowdowns, tightening access to capital, underconsumption-core, the sharing economy, tariff chaos, and so on…brands have to work harder to stoke desire for what they sell.
+As the paths to growth soften (…saturated sectors, cost of living crises, inflation, diminished consumer confidence and spending power, economic slowdowns, tightening access to capital, underconsumption-core, the sharing economy, tariff chaos, or even the threat of these things affecting consumer confidence) brands are having to work harder.

 Look at the fashion system's accelerated trend cycle.
 What used to be predictable, set seasons has become endless drops and overlapping micro-trends.
 The moment you feel settled in your style, confident in your choices, something new arrives to make those choices feel outdated, irrelevant, embarrassing, tragic.

 SHEIN is famously now releasing up to 10,000 new items a day.
 That's not about satisfying consumer demand for 'inspiration'.
-It's about deliberately creating dissatisfaction and obsolescence.
+It's hazing…deliberately creating dissatisfaction and obsolescence.

 The more inadequate we feel, the more valuable we are.